 It has also been shown to be effective in supporting a host of conditions, including multiple sclerosis, diabetes, asthma and immune disorders.
 Ca-AEP is one of a number of colamine phosphates – vitamin-like metabolites and cell membrane integrity factors, that are required for cellular membrane functions.
 Among these functions, Ca-AEP is known to act as:

 Cell Sealer and Protector

 Cells allow entry of vital nutrients through pores spread across the cellular membrane.
 Two types of pores predominate: free lipid pores and peptide-lined transport pores.
 Lipidic pores can permit the unwanted penetration into cells by harmful agents.
-Ca-AEP decreases water solubility and seals the lipid cellular membrane pores, decreasing the permeability of the outer cell membrane by foreign substances.
-This action protects cells from invasion by toxins, bacteria, viruses, antibodies and other harmful agents.
+Ca-AEP decreases water solubility and seals the lipid cellular membrane pores, decreasing the permeability of the outer cell membrane thus protecting cells from invasion by toxins, bacteria, viruses, antibodies and other harmful agents.

 Electrolyte and Nutrient Carrier